10 Best Stripe Alternatives for 2023

 - Limited support hours

-- Stripe’s card-present and mobile processing rates are more expensive.
+- Square is cheaper for card-present and mobile processing

-- Square provides free POS software and built-in ecommerce tools while Stripe requires a third party or programming skills for both features.
+- Square offers free POS software and ecommerce tools; Stripe requires a third-party integration or programming

-Square is a highly popular and well-rated payment processor that usually tops our lists because of its free POS system and ability to grow with your business.
+Square is also a highly popular and well-rated payment processor that usually tops our lists because of its free POS system and ability to grow with your business.
+It offers the most balanced (and flexible) payment processing solutions, including a CBD program for some high-risk merchants.
 Unlike Stripe, you can start selling immediately upon signing up for Square—no programming is needed.

 Square appears on our lists of: